syncfusion-content/javascript-docs/js/Chart/Chart-Types.md

 ## Range Area Chart

-For rendering a Range Area Chart, set the [type](../api/ejchart.html#members:series-type) as **"rangeArea"** in the chart series.
+To render a Range Area Chart, set the [type](../api/ejchart.html#members:series-type) as **"rangeArea"** in the chart series.
 To change the RangeArea color, you can use the [fill](../api/ejchart.html#members:series-fill) property of the series.

 Since the RangeArea series requires two y values for a point, you have to add the [high](../api/ejchart.html#members:series-high) and [low](../api/ejchart.html#members:series-low) value.
-High and Low value specify the maximum and minimum range of the points.
+High and Low value specifies the maximum and minimum range of the points.

 * When you are using the [points](../api/ejchart.html#members:series-points) option, specify the high and low values by using the [high](../api/ejchart.html#members:series-points-high) and [low](../api/ejchart.html#members:series-points-low) option of the point.